Teradata/stacki-wiki/wiki/Development.md

 result in the amusement of you co-worker while you struggle with a 10,000 line merge conflict.

+#### Code Review

+The next step to getting your feature back into the `develop` branch is an optional code review, not everything will go through this but it is encouraged and sometimes required.
+Features will usually get identified an code review candidate during the Merge Party.

+If your feature branch requires a code review the group will identify the person to review and they are then responsible for going through the code and giving the all clear before the code makes it to the next Merge Party.

+If you think your code is more in the *works for me* state, you need a code review.
+It happens to all of us, own up to it and ask for help.
+If you don't know if your code needs review, it needs review.

 #### Merge Party

-Every week or so every developer with a completed feature will sit in a room together and merge their branches back onto develop, and immediately get develop back into the build and test system.
+Every week or so every developer with a completed feature will sit in a room together and discuss and merge their branches back onto develop, and immediately get develop back into the build and test system.
+Not all features invited to the party get merged, some get pushed back to code review, and some may get defered for a later party.

 	next merge party will document the process